ArthurSchiavom/PWAssistant-V2-discontinued/README.md

+# This version is outdated
+You can find the new version at https://github.com/ArthurSchiavom/PWAssistant-V3.
+V3 follows the new Discord policies for verified bots, which is mandatory for bots in over 100 servers.
+It was also built from scratch so it's using better frameworks and has a (much) cleaner code.

 # PWAssistant

 PWAssistant foi um projeto começado em 2017, com o objetivo de facilitar a administração de um servidor do Discord e melhorar a experiência dos utilizadores.
 O bot foi aberto para mais servidores e, aquando da escrita desta mensagem em Julho de 2020, adicionado a mais de 300 servidores, ficando disponível a mais de 50 mil utilizadores.
 PWAssistant é um bot de chat, que responde e gera eventos como receção de mensagens, registo de novos utilizadores, etc. O servidor em causa é relativo a um vídeo-jogo e certas funcionalidades são específicas a esse jogo.